When will the new RPI 5 be available?

 Not so long ago, Raspberry Pi introduced their very own microcontroller, the Raspberry Pi Pico, which came with a boatload of features such as the Programmable IO state machine subsystem.
 Being a microprocessor-based system, Raspberry Pis aren’t designed for efficiently executing time-critical tasks such as PWM signal generation, DAC, and ADC functions — not to mention interrupt handling.
 That’s why we’d like to see some of the most sought-after features from the Pico integrated into the Raspberry Pi 5 development board, such as:

 - Accelerated on-chip floating point and integer libraries

 - Hardware interrupts

-Therefore, though the Raspberry Pi 5 may not be perfect, we expect that the design engineers will make sure to include at least some, if not all those improvements in their next release, the Raspberry Pi 5.
+So although the Raspberry Pi 5 may not be perfect, we expect the design engineers to include at least some, if not all of these improvements in their next release, the Raspberry Pi 5.

-Here is how to access (SSH, VNC), update, monitor and control your Linux device remotely – JFrog Connect
+Here’s how to access (SSH, VNC), update, monitor, and control your Linux device remotely with JFrog Connect:

-We know how important it is to manage your deployments based on Raspberry Pi; such as performing remote updates establishing remote connections such as SSH and remote desktop connections.
-Managing any Linux device remotely is what JFrog Connect specializes at.
-We provide a complete remote edge Linux IoT management solution that can be accessed from anywhere in the world to manage your devices with just a few clicks.
+We know how important it is to manage your deployments based on Raspberry Pi, such as performing remote updates establishing remote connections such as SSH and remote desktop connections.
+That’s why JFrog Connect specializes in managing any Linux device remotely and efficiently update, control, and monitor IoT devices from anywhere in the world with just a few clicks.